-Templates for this stage: Competency Framework Development Canvas
+Templates for this stage: Competency Framework Development Canvas Main activities at this stage:

 - Discovery review the toolkit and determine what sections apply to the competency framework for revision - Identify any missing information (may be in related documents and/or resources) in the framework.
 For example, do the competencies contain performance criteria?
 Supporting information about skills, knowledge and context?
 Links to training, courses and/or learning resources?
 Are assessment methods identified? - Background research gather existing documentation and known missing information